Communications management: Management in communication media system

-Social media system is considered as the fast-moving platform adjacent to the immense development of digital media as the modern-day tool in communicating knowledge and information.
-The merging of one's capacity to create a message and the digital means to translate it has an enormous influence in considering social media as a prevailing and an easily reached facility.
-The dominant function of social media to code or translate a content into comprehensible expression with the support of technical medium has yielded a unique facet in the contemporary mode of communication.
-However, this cutting-edge approach of conveying contents can be more credible if efficient type of communication management in social media system is employed as construct to essentially add force to the essence of news and information distribution.
-Now, a point at issue that may possibly raise here, what type or style of management will suit the structure and context of the present-day interaction and exchange of ideas in social media system?
+Social media systems are considered to be a fast-moving element in the development of digital media as the modern-day tool in communicating knowledge and information.
+The ability to create a message and the digital means to translate it has an enormous influence in considering social media as a prevailing medium.
+The dominant function of social media to code or translate content into comprehensible expression with the support of technical medium has yielded a unique facet in this contemporary mode of communication.
+However, this cutting-edge approach of conveying content may be more credible if efficient types of communication management are employed as another method of disseminating news and information.
+There is some debate about what type or style of management will suit the structure and context of the present-day interaction and exchange of ideas in social media system.

 The ‘organizational dynamics’ of management is considerably relevant to this present-day communication system that has been occupied by digital sophistications and uncertainties due to the ever-growing properties and features of social media.
 Organizational dynamics refers to the course of action in developing the resources continuously, and in augmenting the maximum capacity of the individuals within the system through organizational learning, exercises and decisive leadership (“What is Organizational Dynamics?,” n.d.).
 This communication management regulates the initial worth in realizing the communication goals that may lead to the potential results that would produce a lasting impact change within the organization or institution.
 Social media system has its luminous quality, with no exact structure and trend.
 As time changes, social media communication will still be around for expansion, but its management will be regarded as a functional reinforcing structure for its goal, task, and purpose.

 Most significantly, this type of management necessitates high degree or quantity of creativity as the primary requirement in the production of contents.
 According to Küng (2007), high volumes of creativity involve countless elevations of deep-rooted motivation which are strongly swayed by five precise attributes of work environment as follows: a) reinforcement in creating innovative ideas; b) self-sufficiency in attaining the targets; c) properties in setting task motivation and mastery; d) challenge in modeling imaginative and inspired thinking skills; and e) team structure with variety of viewpoints and familiarities.